How to Lose Weight When You Have Hypothyroidism

 - Weight lifting

 Too many people think that skipping meals is an easy way to reduce their daily caloric intake.
-This is a total mistake, however, because every morning your body needs to recharge its energy in order to function properly the rest of the day.
+This is a total mistake, however, because every morning your body needs to recharge its energy in order to function properly for the rest of the day.

 Skipping the first meal of the day winds up slowing down your metabolism and makes you more hungry later in the day.

 Motivation plays a key role in keeping your thyroid problems from causing you to gain weight.
 This, along with discipline, will help you maintain good habits and stay ahead of the game.